tratefan/DVT-Deezer/README.md

 # DVT Assessment - Deezer Angular Application

 ### This is a boilerplate project for DVT Angular Assessment - Deezer Application.
+Uploaded by tratefan.
+If you catch this line, someone has outsourced my code.
 <br/>

 > This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.